Grubs-Shenanigans/hl2coop/README.md

 BDSBASE_STOCK_ONLY
 - Games: TF2
 - Prevents non-stock items from showing up in the loadout panel.
 Using this with BDSBASE_CUSTOM_SCHEMA would also allow custom items to be allowed with this option.
-You may re-enable cosmetics by using BDSBASE_STOCK_ONLY_ALLOWCOSMETICS.
+You may re-enable cosmetics and weapon stranges, reskins, etc by using BDSBASE_STOCK_ONLY_ALLOWCOSMETICS.
+Items that represent stock weapons must have "reskin" set to 1 in your desired item schema definitions.
 If you only need BDSBASE_CUSTOM_SCHEMA for custom attributes, use BDSBASE_CUSTOM_SCHEMA_STOCK_ONLY.

 BDSBASE_ECON_LOADOUT_ONLY
 - Games: TF2